Azuriom/azuriom.com/content/pt-BR/docs/games.md

 ### Using custom database

-go to `plugins/mynewgame/src/Providers/MyNewGameServiceProvider.php` and edit the file
+Go to `plugins/mynewgame/src/Providers/MyNewGameServiceProvider.php` and edit the file

 Under `use Azuriom\Extensions\Plugin\BasePluginServiceProvider;` paste `use Illuminate\Support\Facades\DB;`